 Common Mistakes That Lead to Downvotes

-To avoid harming your Reddit marketing efforts, steer clear of these pitfalls.
+To avoid harming your Reddit marketing efforts, steer clear of these common pitfalls that often trigger immediate downvotes or even bans.

 Overly Promotional or Spammy Content